United States v. Ramsey (1926): Reign of terror

 This ownership of the land and mineral rights had another consequence.
 In 1896, Edwin B. Foster signed an oil lease for the entire Osage reservation.
 By 1902 he was shipping 37,000 barrels of oil and by 1906 his companies were producing over 5 million barrels annually.
 The Osage tribe was one of the wealthiest in the United States, but with the mineral rights transferring to the land owners in 1926, their murder rates also became the highest in the United States.
 By 1925, Osage families were earning about $65,000 per year, compared to white families that were averaging $1,000.
 Congress also passed a law providing that an Osage Indian who was less than half blood, as determined by the Secretary of the Interior, did not have to wait to sell his or her land.

-In the early 1920s, Osage Indians who owned headrights, or land where they would obtain mineral rights, began to be murdered—the first two were Charles Whitehorn and Anna Brown, both Osage Indians but killed separately.
+In the early 1920s, Osage Indians who owned Osage headrights, or land where they would obtain mineral rights, began to be murdered—the first two were Charles Whitehorn and Anna Brown, both Osage Indians but killed separately.
 In February 1923, Henry Roan, another Osage, was found in his car, shot once in the back of the head with a .45 caliber pistol.
 Less than a month later, an explosion in an Osage home killed Reta Smith, an Osage, her white husband W.E.
 Smith, and their white maid.
 Reta Smith was Brown's sister and the daughter of Lizzie Q. Kyle (also known as Lizzie Que), who had died and was thought to have been poisoned.
 Roan was Reta Smith's cousin.
 Que had three headrights and both daughters had a full headright and a fractional headright, worth a considerable amount of money.
-These would be inherited by a third daughter, Molly Burkhart, who was married to a white man, Ernie Burkhart.
-Ernie Burkhart was the nephew of a wealthy Texas rancher, William K. Hale, who had moved to the Osage area.
+These would be inherited by a third daughter, Molly Burkhart, who was married to a white man, Ernest Burkhart.
+Ernest Burkhart was the nephew of a wealthy Texas rancher, William K. Hale, who had moved to the Osage area.

 Federal investigation

 Following these deaths and several others, the Osage Tribal Council requested federal assistance since local authorities were apparently making no effort to solve the crimes.
 The U.S. Bureau of Investigation (BOI), which later became the Federal Bureau of Investigation (FBI), was assigned to conduct the investigation.
 The BOI responded by sending in undercover agents disguised as cattle buyers and cowhands and, through their investigation, determined that the murders had been planned and executed at the direction of Hale.
 Hale was implicated in the murder of Brown when Kelsie Morrison confessed in court.
 The BOI also discovered that Hale held a $25,000 insurance policy on Roan and noted that his nephew's wife had inherited all of the Kyle headrights.
-Hale and John Ramsey were charged in federal court with the murder of Roan; Ernie Burkhart was charged in state court with arranging the Smith bombing.
+Hale and John Ramsey were charged in federal court with the murder of Roan; Ernest Burkhart was charged in state court with arranging the Smith bombing.